 The Red Ravine, or Râpa Rosie, is a breathtaking geological reserve in the southwest of the Secaselor Plateau, near the city of Sebes.
 Erosion runoff has caused the distinct sharp appearance of the mountainside, and the 800-meter-long wall is almost completely vertical, reaching heights between 50 and 125 meters.
 The area’s red quality comes from the formation of gravel, quartz sands, and sandstones.
 During the rainy season, deep ravines form and the Râpa Rosie River flows nearby.

 Historically, this area was the capital in the time of the Dacian settlement and was the center of its military, religious, and political happenings.
 Today, the site is a mysterious site of ancient history nestled in the Orastie Mountains and one of Romania’s UNESCO World Heritage Sites.
-Located on top of a mountain at an elevation of 1,200 meters, the historic area is filled with centuries-old ruins, like one sanctuary reminiscent of Stonehenge in England.
+Located on top of a mountain at an elevation of 1,200 meters, the historic area is filled with centuries-old ruins, like one sanctuary reminiscent of Stonehenge in the UK.
 Surrounded by beautiful, natural views, Sarmizegetusa Regia is a great place to spend a quiet, thoughtful afternoon.

 Located in Mures County in the historic area of Transylvania, Sighisoara is a well-preserved medieval walled town.
 During the 12th century, it was founded by German craftsmen and merchants.
 The UNESCO World Heritage Site is filled with narrow cobbled streets, colorful houses, and soaring towers.
 The most prominent of which is the 64-meter-high Clock Tower that was built in 1556.
 The city is also known as the birthplace of Vlad III the Impaler, who served as the inspiration for the fictional character Count Dracula.
 The best time to visit is during the annual medieval festival in July.